LafayetteCollegeLibraries/lafayette-preserve/README.md

 1. [LibreOffice](#derivatives)

 **NOTE: If you do not already have Solr and Fedora instances you can use in your development environment, you may use hydra-jetty (instructions are provided below to get you up and running quickly and with minimal hassle).**

+### Support for Controlled Vocabulary Development
+In addition to extending the standard support for the Sufia feature set, we currently only  support [Blazegraph](https://www.blazegraph.com/) in order to manage controlled vocabularies and terms as linked data.

 ### Characterization